gerold-penz/python-billomat/README.rst

 Features
 ========

-- Ready for Google App Engine (GAE)
+- Can be used in Google App Engine (GAE)

 - Recurrings